 There are some spaces in a home that have to work harder than others, in particular, the hall, living room and kitchen.
 This is where traffic tends to be heaviest and where general day to day wear and tear has the greatest effect.
 If a hardworking space arrives at the point where it’s shabby but not chic, then it must be makeover time.

 This doesn’t have to be a glaringly expensive undertaking, however, as there are many ways to give a kitchen a fabulous facelift even on a modest budget.
 Here are some top tips to whet the appetite for clever kitchen facelifts.

-Just as crafty ideas can help improve general home décor, so in this age of recycling, upcycling, repurposing and generally taking a creative approach to every task there are plenty of ways in which kitchen refurbishment can be handled to impressive effect and at modest cost.
+Just as can help improve general home décor, so in this age of recycling, upcycling, repurposing and generally taking a creative approach to every task there are plenty of ways in which kitchen refurbishment can be handled to impressive effect and at modest cost.
 Let’s start with the areas that should be targeted first.

 - Kitchen cabinets and countertops are generally in need of revival after a few years and there are several ways to tackle this.

 - Walls and floors often suffer over time and need to be refreshed and revitalized.

 - Lighting makes a tremendous difference in any room and learning how to control both natural daylight and artificial lighting is a big help.